 Directions:

-- Season the tuna steaks with salt and pepper, then coat with sesame seeds if desired.
+- Season the steaks with salt and pepper, press on sesame seeds if you like.

 5.2 Tuna Steak with Soy-Ginger Marinade